pythonlearner1025/mariana/README.md

 - what can we learn from field A to apply to field B (research)
 - everyone who's working on X currently (recruiting)

-Current search engines are bad at answering them, and the value of answering queries justifies long wait times & search cost.
+current search engines are bad at answering them, and the value of answering queries justifies long wait times & search cost.

 *Experimental*, only supports arxiv search using Exa & arxiv API currently for research related queries.